gc-da11yn/gc-da11yn.github.io/src/pages/en/alternative-text-and-long-description-best-practices.md

 For Word and PowerPoint, type ‘Decorative’ in the alt text box.
 Do not check the box ‘Mark it as decorative’ as some people may use an older version of Word/PowerPoint and the checkbox will not apply.

-Marking an image as decorative varies between Learning Management Systems (LMSs).
+Marking an image as decorative varies between Learning Management Systems (<abbr>LMSs</abbr>).
 When designing a web product in HTML, W3C recommends using a null (or empty) alt text which is an open and closed quotation mark (`alt=“”`).

 ## Meaningful alt text